kaibohu/kaibohu.github.io/_pages/talks.md

 ### Colloquium/Seminar talks
-1. Leeds Geometry and Analysis Seminar, University of Leeds, UK, Feb/2026. (upcoming)
+1. Leeds Geometry and Analysis Seminar, University of Leeds, UK, Feb/2026.
+1. Computational Mathematics and Applications Seminar, Mathematical Institute, University of Oxford, UK, Jan/2026.
+1. Partial Differential Equations Seminar, Mathematical Institute, University of Oxford, UK, Jan/2026.
+1. Feng Kang Visiting Scholar colloquium talk at the Institute of Computational Mathematics and Scientific/Engineering Computing at the Chinese Academy of Sciences, China, Nov/2025.
 1. Applied Topology Seminar, Mathematical Institute, University of Oxford, Nov/2025.
 1. Mathematics and Applications Colloquium, KAUST, Saudi Arabia, Sep/2025.
 1. Applied Math Seminar at University of Arkansas, Sep/2025. (online)
-1. Seminar talk at  Institute of Computational Mathematics and Scientific/Engineering Computing at Chinese Academy of Sciences, China, Jul/2025.
+1. Seminar talk at the Institute of Computational Mathematics and Scientific/Engineering Computing at the Chinese Academy of Sciences, China, Jul/2025.
 1. Seminar talk at Jilin University, China, Jul/2025.
 1. Seminar talk at  Istituto di Matematica Applicata e Tecnologie Informatiche ''Enrico Magenes" (IMATI) of the National Research Council of Italy (CNR), May/2025.
 1. MathSci Colloquium at Michigan Technological University, USA, Feb/2025.